 If for some reason you don't receive a review after a few days from someone you felt sure was happy with your work, follow up with an email letting them know that they can just leave a star rating rather than a written review.

 When you do get reviews, respond to each one – whether positive or negative.

 FINAL TIPS ON HOW TO IMPROVE LOCAL SEO RESULTS

 Local SEO, like all SEO, can take time to become effective, so be patient and continue building your citations and your online profile even if you don't see results straight away.

 Make sure your website also conforms to general SEO good practice, like mobile responsiveness, fast page load speeds, proper search engine indexing, correct meta data.

 Use analytics tools to track your performance as well as keeping an eye on your competitors performance, keywords and ads.

-The most important steps for how to improve local SEO results is to optimise your citations and keep posting on your website and on social media to build awareness of your products and services, and to build a brand.
+The most important steps for how to improve Local SEO results is to optimize your citations and keep posting on your website and on social media to build awareness of your products and services, and to build a brand.